Ashok Lavasa: Civil Aviation Secretary

-Lavasa was appointed as the Union Civil Aviation Secretary by the Appointments Committee of the Cabinet (ACC) in December 2013, he assumed office on 1 January 2014, and demitted it on 29 August 2014, when he was appointed as the Union Environment, Forests and Climate Change Secretary.
+Lavasa was appointed as the Union Civil Aviation Secretary by the Appointments Committee of the Cabinet (ACC) in December 2013.
+He assumed office on 1 January 2014, and demitted it on 29 August 2014, when he was appointed as the Union Environment, Forests and Climate Change Secretary.

 Environment, Forests and Climate Change Secretary

-Lavasa was appointed as the Union Environment, Forests and Climate Change Secretary by the Appointments Committee of the Cabinet (ACC) in August 2014, he assumed office on 29 August 2014, and demitted it on 30 April 2016, when he was appointed as the Union Expenditure Secretary.
+Lavasa was appointed as the Union Environment, Forests and Climate Change Secretary by the Appointments Committee of the Cabinet (ACC) in August 2014.
+He assumed office on 29 August 2014, and demitted it on 30 April 2016, when he was appointed as the Union Expenditure Secretary.

 Expenditure Secretary

-Lavasa was appointed as the Union Expenditure Secretary by the Appointments Committee of the Cabinet (ACC) in April 2016, he assumed office on 30 April 2016, and demitted it and simultaneously superannuated from service on 30 October 2017.
+Lavasa was appointed as the Union Expenditure Secretary by the Appointments Committee of the Cabinet (ACC) in April 2016.
+He assumed office on 30 April 2016, and demitted it and simultaneously superannuated from service on 30 October 2017.

 As the seniormost secretary in the Ministry of Finance after the retirement of Ratan Watal, Lavasa was designated as Finance Secretary in May 2016.

 Post-retirement

 Election Commissioner of India

 Post-retirement, Lavasa was appointed as one of the two Election Commissioners of India in January 2018.
-Lavasa assumed charge as Election Commissioner on 23 January 2018.
+He assumed charge as Election Commissioner on 23 January 2018.

-Mr Lavasa made headlines in 2019 after a dissenting opinion on a panel's ruling of complaints against Prime Minister Narendra Modi and Amit Shah during the Lok Sabha election campaign.
+Lavasa made headlines in 2019 after a dissenting opinion on a panel's ruling of complaints against Prime Minister Narendra Modi and Amit Shah during the Lok Sabha election campaign.

 Six complaints were filed against PM Modi.
 Lavasa disagreed with his panel colleagues in some of these cases.

 He soon stopped attending meetings, saying "minority decisions" were being "suppressed in a manner contrary to well-established conventions observed by multi-member statutory bodies".

-In December 2019, Mr Lavasa in an article in The Indian Express wrote: "The honest, however, go on regardless, perhaps driven by an inner force that borders on recklessness.
+In December 2019, Lavasa in an article in the Indian Express wrote: "The honest, however, go on regardless, perhaps driven by an inner force that borders on recklessness.
 A society that creates hurdles which exhaust the honest or wound them paves the path for its own perdition".

 This was two months after an income tax notice was sent to his wife, Novel S Lavasa, over alleged discrepancies in filings.
 Sources had said the information had been sought "related to foreign exchange".
 Mrs Lavasa said she had "paid all taxes due" and "disclosed all income" and that she was cooperating.

-He will take charge as Vice president of Asian Development Bank (ADB) from 31 August 2020.
-But he has apparently not yet decided whether or not to join the Asian Development Bank as one of its vice presidents.
+He served as vice president of Asian Development Bank (ADB) from 31 August 2020 to 31 August 2023.